sunreef/PyIGL_viewer/README.md

 viewer_app.exec()
 ```

-The image created when clicking the `Take Screenshot` button should be similar to the following image:
+The image created when clicking the `Take Screenshot` button should be similar to the following image from the `basic_display.py` example:

 ![Example screenshot](images/cube_screenshot.png)

+## Examples

+Python scripts showing how to use the viewer can be found in the `examples` folder in this repository.
+To run an example, make sure you have the viewer installed in your current Python environment and run the script using `python examples/*script_name*`.

 ## License